HafiziRuslan/PiStar-LastHeard-Telegram/README.md

 ## How It Works

 1. **Log Monitoring**:
    The bot reads the latest DStar log file and extracts the last line.
 It parses the log line using a regex pattern to extract fields like timestamp, callsigns, and repeaters.

 2. **Telegram Integration**:
    The bot formats the parsed log entry into an HTML message and sends it to the specified Telegram chat using the `python-telegram-bot` library.

 3. **Environment Variables**:
    The bot uses environment variables (`TG_BOTTOKEN` and `TG_CHATID`) to configure the Telegram bot token and chat ID.

 ## Dependencies

-> [!TIP]
+> [TIP]
 > If using the `main.sh` script, all dependencies and virtual environment are created automatically

 The project requires the following Python libraries: